ICE to buy NYSE Euronext for $8.2 billion

-In October, Jeff Sprecher, chief executive of upstart IntercontinentalExchange, approached NYSE Euronext CEO Duncan Niederauer with a modest proposal to team up on clearing trades in London.
+In October, Jeff Sprecher, chief executive of upstart IntercontinentalExchange (ICE.N), approached NYSE Euronext NYX.N CEO Duncan Niederauer with a modest proposal to team up on clearing trades in London.

 As the men continued talking, Sprecher grew bolder, instead suggesting that ICE buy NYSE in what became an $8.2 billion deal announced on Thursday.